Cancer Cells Die with Erythrose in Culture

 For normal cell lines (HUVEC and HDF) cultivation, up to 30mM, Erythrose is similar to glucose for cell number and cell death.

-The effective concentration (~ 4mM) of Erythrose for cancer death is much lower than glucose in our body.
+The effective concentration (~ 4mM) of Erythrose for cancer cell death in media is much lower than glucose in our body.
 Diabetes can tolerate 30mM blood glucose for days.

 There is no difference in sugar metabolism of a mouse cell or a human cell.
-We can deliver effective Erythrose to any where in our body, and cancer cells die without damage normal.
+We can deliver effective Erythrose to any where in our body without damage normal, cancer cells die or differentiate to non-dividing cells without, with or with partial functions.

 Cells, Cancer, and Respiration